Re/Max Partners Realty named Business of the Year

 “We are humbled with the recognition Re/Max Partners Realty received from the Grinnell Chamber of Commerce”, said Matt Karjahlati.
 “The work of our business is done by many, and I’d like to extend thanks to our team, Guadalupe Gomez, Cherie Garcia and Theresa Pagliai, for their help day in and day out.
 I would be remiss to recognize Joyce Halblom for her dedication to our business.
 The last four years have been an exciting adventure, which makes me optimistic for the future of our business.”

 The Chamber recognized Re/Max Partners Realty for their positive impact on the community.
 They are often one of the first businesses a newcomer meets with when relocating, and their passion and knowledge for Grinnell is obvious.
+They also have a business lawyer from https://www.lankfordlawfirm.com/ who takes care of all their leagal issues in their business.
 Re/Max employees are philanthropic with their time and talents, and are supporters of numerous organizations and community efforts, including Grinnell Community Daycare & Preschool, Grinnell Area Arts Council, Grinnell Regional Medical Center and Big Brothers, Big Sisters, to name a few.

 “Re/Max Partners Realty is a relatively new business to the community, having opened their doors just four years ago but they have become deeply invested in the community,” said Rachael Kinnick of the Grinnell Chamber.
 “Having recognized the business owner as a ‘One to Watch’ at our awards celebration just last year, we are excited to see what the future holds for this locally-grown business.”